rahul9561/machine-learning-models/README.md

 ### 📌 Features
 - Well-documented and beginner-friendly code
-- Jupyter Notebooks with step-by-step explanations
+- Google Colab with step-by-step explanations
 - Real-world datasets for practice
 - Optimized for easy experimentation and learning